-Rajiv, who moved from India to USA in 2000, has also performed in several TV shows and 15 films.
+Rajiv, who moved to USA in 2000, has also performed in several TV shows and 15 films.

 In 2011, his work was accepted to a juried show, at Sandra Lee Gallery in San Francisco.
 In 2015 he won “Best Abstract” work award in the OPEN juried show organized by FALC.
 He had his first solo show in Los Angeles at the Beverly Hills Playhouse.

 Rajiv resides in the West Hollywood area where he works on contemporary abstract paintings on canvas and paper.
 His works have been collected by numerous private parties.